Stretching Exercises for Dancers

 Stretch Exercise No. 5

-Don’t forget to stretch out those calf muscles.
-You can do this in a number of ways.
-You can lunge forward, push your bottom down and try and get the back heel onto the floor.
 Another way is to bend your supporting leg and take your working leg in front of you with a flexed foot.
 Gently go down with a flat back until you feel the stretch at the back of the hamstrings and the calf.

 Stretch Exercise No. 6

 Using the ballet barre is a great way to stretch your legs.
 Stand next to the bar and place your foot up on the bar.
-Either face your leg, have the leg up to the side or behind you.
+Either face your leg or have the leg up to the side or behind you.
 The trick is to concentrate on keeping your hips square in relation to your leg and working on your alignment while you stretch.
 If the leg is up behind you, you can focus on stretching those back muscles by trying to hold the torso up.

 Other variations include lying down against your leg or sliding your leg into a split along the bar.